apostolis1/AutoLike/README.md

 # What libraries are used

-Mainly selenium (https://www.selenium.dev/) (so if you want to use it you have to download the webdrivers required for your browser version.
-It was tested with google chrome it worked perfectly) for the web automation part, and tkinter for the GUI
+Mainly selenium (https://www.selenium.dev/) with chrome Webdriver (so if you want to use it you have to download the webdrivers required for your google chrome browser version.
+It was tested with a previous version and it worked perfectly) for the web automation part, and tkinter for the GUI